justinnoor/pfhowto/README.md

 pass out inet proto icmp icmp-type $icmp4_messages
 ```

-We need to test it and make a copy of it.
+Now it's time to test our ruleset, and make a copy of it.

-We can pass the `-nvf` flags to `pfctl` to take a dry run:
+Use the `-nvf` flags to `pfctl` to take a dry run:
 ```super_user
 pfctl -nvf /etc/pf.conf

 If there are no errors, the ruleset is working.
 This also gives us a view of what our ruleset really looks like.
 [PF](https://man.openbsd.org/pf) allows us to write shortcuts for its rules, and now we can see the rules in their full form.
 This is a good way to see what's going on underneath the hood.